NafiurSiddiqui/NextJS-learner/README.md

 - `head` : You udpate your title and meta-information inside the `Head` component provided by next. you do that by importing `next/head`.
 Notice the difference between capital and lowercase letter that comes in `<head>` HTML element.
 You can use it to other compoenent.
 - `script` : You can add any script tag inside the `Head` but use `next/script` component to take care of placing script properly.
 You can check out the use-case on the [first-post](pages/posts/first-post.js).
 Uncomment the script and see it in play.
 That is an example of how you include any third party script.
+- `styling`: nextJs supports all kind of css, cass preprocessor like sass, css-in-js, etc. You can use modules as well.